Matt and Kim: 2012–2014: Lightning

 The duo released their fourth studio album, Lightning, on the Fader Label in October 2012.
 The album took about six months to create and was self-produced in the pair's Brooklyn apartment.
 They chose not to enlist the services of a professional producer because they wanted the album to have a distinct, "Matt and Kim" sound.
 The duo embarked on a nearly two-month fall tour to promote the album in the United States.
 The lead single on the album, "Let's Go", was introduced in the summer of 2012 via a YouTube video of basketball player, Pat the Roc, exhibiting his dribbling skills.
 The real music video for the single premiered on Funny or Die shortly after the release of the album and depicts the duo in a variety of uncomfortable or awkward portraits.
 The band also produced a video for the single, "It's Alright", which depicts the tandem blindfolded in bed performing choreographed dance moves.

 In February and March 2013, Matt and Kim toured the U.S. with Passion Pit.
 Over the course of the year, they played numerous festivals, including the Free Press Summer Fest, Bonnaroo Music Festival, Firefly Music Festival, and Lollapalooza in front of a large crowd.
 They continued touring in April 2014 at festivals like BottleRock Napa Valley, the Silopanna Music Festival, and the Hangout Music Festival.
+On October 10, 2014, the pair put on a sell-out show of over 60,000 attendants at the annual Fallapalooza at Creighton University.